cau-se/cp-dsl-replication/README.md

 ```
 Place the file in your `share/jupyter/kernels/oconf/` directory.
-Please adapt `path/to/` to the location of the jupyter kernel directory.
+Please adapt `path/to/` to the location of the Jupyter kernel directory.

 # Setup of Scientific Models